chrisdongwon/CSC207_HW2/README.md

 4. How did the Lima Group (excluding Mexico), the US, the OAS feel about Maduro?
    A: They wanted him to step down.
 5. Briefly describe one aspect of the state of democracy in Venezuela.
-   A: (Many possible answers.)
+   A: (There are many possible answers.)
 The only democratically elected institution left, the National Assembly, had its powers limited.
 There are very few checks on presidential power.